-Personally, I use a freemium service called “AddThis” to create these calls to action, and the best part is that AddThis also gives me a boatload of statistics and data to analyze so I can tell which of my CTAs are working the best.
+Personally, I have used a freemium service called “AddThis” to create these calls to action, and the best part is that AddThis also gives me a boatload of statistics and data to analyze so I can tell which of my CTAs are working the best.

 Do you have a ton of social media followers?

-Maybe you have an awesome Twitter profile, a Pinterest profile, a Facebook group, or maybe you just have a ton of followers on LinkedIn.
+Maybe you have an awesome Twitter profile, a Pinterest profile, a Facebook group, or maybe you just have a ton of connections on LinkedIn.

 One of the easiest things you can do today, as in right now, is to set your “website URL” within these social media profiles as the URL of your webinar registration link.